kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 ## Multiplication as a binary operation

 Consistency is valued more in mathematics than in other disciplines. _The idea is not to upset the apple cart but to expand it_.
-Definitions, conventions, rules, facts, and fallacies---once established---are usually above argument, and do not vary with time or place.
+Definitions, conventions, rules, facts, and fallacies---once established---are usually above dispute, and do not vary with time or place.
 So, let us start by defining some terms.

 Multiplication is a *binary* operation: it is something that we do with *two* mathematical objects, whatever they might be.
 Usually, the two are *similar* objects or at least *compatible* objects.
 The whole numbers are an example.
 We can and do multiply two whole numbers.